rbwagner147/AFM-ML-Tutorial/README.md

 --------------------------------------------------------------------------------
 ## Application of Logistic Regression on AFM Data to classify surface contact

-This is a tutorial showing an example of applying logistic regression on AFM to classify them into two categories based on whether the AFM tip has made contact with the material surface or not.
+This is a tutorial showing an example of applying logistic regression on AFM dynamic AZ curves to classify them into two categories based on whether the AFM tip has made contact with the material surface or not.

 # Basic Information